okta/okta-sdk-java/README.md

 ### System properties

-Each one of of the configuration values written in 'dot' notation to be used as a Java system property:
+Each one of the configuration values written in 'dot' notation to be used as a Java system property:
 * `okta.client.connectionTimeout`
 * `okta.client.token`
 * and so on